 The rest is history.
 Parton released “9 to 5” as a single in November 1980, and included it both on the film’s soundtrack, as well as on her album 9 to 5 and Odd Jobs.
 Not only did the RIAA Platinum-certified track top the Billboard Hot 100 chart in February 1981, but Parton also went on to win two Grammys and earned a best original song Academy Award nomination.

-READ More: How to Shave Bikini Area with Coconut Oil
+READ More: How to Decorate Nails

 The film itself was similarly successful.
 Released in theaters on December 19, 1980, 9 to 5 earned more than $100 million at the box office and became the second highest-grossing movie that year, trailing only Star Wars: Episode V – The Empire Strikes Back.
 In the event that her film debut had flopped, however, Parton joked she would’ve pointed the finger at Fonda and Tomlin since they were already “huge” stars: “I always thought, ‘well, if it’s a big hit, then I would get the glory of it like them, with Lily and Jane, and if it’s a flop, I can blame it on them.”